imatix/gsl/README.md

     gsl deposits.xml

 Note the change of command syntax.
 We first ran the GSL script.
 Now we're running the XML file.
 This is one of GSL's features - you can run XML files as if they were scripts.
-It's the 'script =` setting that does the trick, working much like the hash-bang #! command in Linux.
+It's the `script =` setting that does the trick, working much like the hash-bang #! command in Linux.

 Any GSL script, no matter how simple, works with an XML document loaded into GSL's memory as a data tree.
 In our first interest.gsl script, the data tree contains just this: